Freeseer/freeseer/README.md

 Licensed under the GNU General Public License, version 3 (GPLv3);
 you may not use this work except in compliance with the GPLv3.

-You may obtain a copy of the GPLv3 in the LICENSE file, or at:
+You may obtain a copy of the GPLv3 in the [LICENSE file][license], or at:

 http://www.fsf.org/licensing/licenses/gpl.html